| |

 Add a New App to OneSignal

-Open a OneSignal account and give it the same name as your Mobile App
+Open or Create a OneSignal account, then add an app, giving it the same name as your Mobile App

 Configure Google Android (FCM)